 Want to know what skills hiring managers find most important?
 Not sure if all the skills from the job offer are job-related?
 We’ve got you covered.
 Read our guide: “+30 Best Examples of What Skills to Put on a Resume (Proven Tips)”

-The Best What Are Your Weaknesses Example Answers
+The Best What Are Your Greatest Weaknesses Answers

 So here’s what a what are your weaknesses answer should look like:

 My greatest weakness is that I am a shy and nervous person by nature.
 The result is that I have a difficult time speaking up in groups.
 Even if I have good ideas, I have trouble asserting them.
 Often I keep them to myself.

 Here the candidate is admitting a common and real weakness.
 At the same time, it’s not the best answer if the job requires public speaking skills.
 Make sure you tailor your response to the job description.

 Once, I suggested an idea for a project.
 The project manager shot it down, and I did not protest.
 The supervisor heard about my idea.
 It upset him that I didn’t fight harder for it.